APTNER pass v2.0

 KEY INSIGHTS

-Improving consistency through developing design system.
+Implementing consistency through developing independent design system

 ↓ ↓ ↓